 Dominic is an anthropologist of Russia and a Postdoctoral Researcher on the ERC-funded project Emptiness: Living Capitalism and Democracy After (Post)Socialism.
 His sub-project examines the experience, politics and governance of emptiness in the Russian Far East.
 In particular, he is looking at the interplay of abandonment and development in Russia's Maritime Territory (Primorskii Krai).

-Dominic's ethnographic and archival research has hitherto centred on an abandoned military garrison that, in the 1990s, was converted into an Orthodox monastery within the perimeter of ‘closed' city near Vladivostok.
+Dominic's ethnographic and archival research has hitherto centred on an abandoned military garrison that, in the 1990s, was converted into an Orthodox monastery within the perimeter of a 'closed' city near Vladivostok.
 His work concerns the relationship between postsocialist life and the transformations of economy, society and sovereignty that followed the end of the Cold War in Russia's Asia-Pacific borderlands.
-His research interests include: religious revival and diaspora (Old Believers); rituals and traditions of nationalism and militarism (monarchists and Cossacks); ‘closed cities' and monotowns; Russo-Japanese relations; Russian corporations and state capitalism.
+His research interests include religious revival and diaspora (Old Believers), rituals and traditions of nationalism and militarism (monarchists and Cossacks), 'closed cities' and monotowns, Russo-Japanese relations, Russian corporations and state capitalism.